julianr2000/dualisbot/README.md

 # Dualisbot with Pushbullet Integration
-A script to scrape test results from DHBW Dualis.
+A script to scrape test results from DHBW Dualis and send any updates to you or your channel via Pushbullet

 ## Installation
 **Requirements:** `Python >= 3.8.0`